broadinstitute/wfl/docs/md/sink.md

     documented thus as a means of differentiating the in-memory data model from the metadata a user sees.

-To be used in a workload, a `Sink` implementation should satisfy the processing `stage` protocol and the `to-edn` multimethod in addition to the following multimethods specific to sinks:
+To be used in a workload, a `Sink` implementation should satisfy `Stage`, the `to-edn` multimethod and the following multimethods specific to `Sink`s:
 ```clojure
 (defmulti create-sink
   "Create a `Sink` instance using the database `transaction` and configuration